 Deiji Studios currently use plastic button closures on garments.
 All sewn in garment tags are composed of recycled polyester or cotton and all garment elastic are composed of polyester.
 Swing tags are composed of recycled paper meeting the GRS standard.
 Deiji Studios aims to replace all plastic buttons with Corozo, a 100% natural and sustainable button made from corn-starch and all elastane will be replaced with recycled polyester elastic.

-We consciously manufacture our product in two small family run factories in China which before covid 19, we visited on a yearly basis.
+We consciously manufacture our product in China which before covid 19, we visited on a yearly basis.

 We are committed to working together with our factories and motivating them to enrich the lives of those who work on our garments, and their local communities.
 It is of utmost importance to us that all workers are ensured a fair living wage, good working conditions and hours.
 We acknowledge that the wage received for a standard workweek by any worker is enough to allow a decent living standard for them and their family.
 This should cover costs of food, water, accommodation, education, medical care, clothing, transport, and any other essential needs.
 We care about them on a personal level and their health, wealth and happiness matters to us.